VHS

-VHS (Video Home System) is a discontinued standard for consumer-level analog video recording on tape cassettes, introduced in 1976 by JVC.
+Video Home System (VHS) is a discontinued standard for consumer-level analog video recording on tape cassettes, introduced on September 9, 1976 by the Victor Company of Japan (JVC, a subsidiary of Matsushita).
 It was the dominant home video format throughout the tape media period of the 1980s and 1990s.

 Magnetic tape video recording was adopted by the television industry in the 1950s in the form of the first commercialized video tape recorders (VTRs), but the devices were expensive and used only in professional environments.
 In the 1970s, videotape technology became affordable for home use, and widespread adoption of videocassette recorders (VCRs) began; the VHS became the most popular media format for VCRs as it would win the "format war" against Betamax (backed by Sony) and a number of other competing tape standards.

 The cassettes themselves use a 0.5-inch (12.7 mm) magnetic tape between two spools and typically offer a capacity of at least two hours.
 The popularity of VHS was intertwined with the rise of the video rental market, when films were released on pre-recorded videotapes for home viewing.
 Newer improved tape formats such as S-VHS were later developed, as well as the earliest optical disc format, LaserDisc; the lack of global adoption of these formats increased VHS's lifetime, which eventually peaked and started to decline in the late 1990s after the introduction of DVD, a digital optical disc format.
-VHS rentals were surpassed by DVD in the United States in 2003, which eventually became the preferred low-end method of movie distribution.
+VHS rentals were surpassed by DVD in the United States in 2003.

+Although DVD had already replaced VHS as the primary format for new releases, VHS remained common in many households due to large existing tape collections.
+Combo units allowed playback of both VHS tapes and DVDs in a single device and served as a transitional technology between the two formats.
+In addition to playback, some consumers still used VHS tapes to record television programs and home videos, although the practice was in decline. which eventually became the preferred low-end method of movie distribution.
 For home recording purposes, VHS and VCRs were surpassed by (typically hard disk–based) digital video recorders (DVR) in the 2000s.
-Production of all VHS equipment ceased by 2016, although the format has since gained some popularity amongst collectors.
+Production of all VHS equipment ceased by 2016, although the format has since gained some niche popularity amongst collectors and This Is How The World Ends (2026) became the first straight-to-VHS release in 20 years.